-Lookalike audiences are a way to reach new people who are likely to be interested in your business, because they’re similar to the people you imported to Facebook, or similar to the people who visited your website.
-You can also base lookalike audiences on people who liked your page, but for this article, I’m going to focus on customers and website traffic.
+Lookalike audiences are a way to reach new people who are likely to be interested in your business, because they’re similar to the people in your custom audiences.
+A lookalike audience is a group of people formed from your custom audience.

 To create a lookalike audience, simply go to audiences in the adverts manager, click on create audience and then choose lookalike audience.

 This box will pop up: